meco-group/fatrop/docs/installation.rst

    .. note::
       Currently, only Fatrop v0 is available on conda.
 It is recommended to install the newest version from source for the latest features and improvements.

-2. Using PyPI:

-   While it's possible to install Fatrop via PyPI, this method is not recommended as it doesn't enable the CPU-specific optimizations:
+While it's possible to install Fatrop via PyPI, this method is not recommended as it currently doesn't enable the CPU-specific optimizations:

 Installation from source
 -------------------------------

-Before installing fatrop, ensure you have the following prerequisites:

-BLASFEO can be found at `https://github.com/giaf/blasfeo`.
-Alternatively, binaries are available in conda as `libblasfeo`.
+Dependencies
+^^^^^^^^^^^^

+The only dependency of fatrop is `Blasfeo <https://github.com/giaf/blasfeo>`_.
+Blasfeo is a high-perfomance library for linear algebra operations.

 1. Clone the blasfeo repository